-Graduate assistantships provide students with opportunities to engage in meaningful, career-related academic activities that support the College’s commitment to offering experiential education.
+Graduate assistantships provide students with opportunities to engage in meaningful, career-related academic activities that support the University’s commitment to offering experiential education.

-Graduate assistantships also provide the College an opportunity to engage the creative and professional talent of exceptional graduate students in roles that will assist it in meeting its strategic and operational goals.
+Graduate assistantships also provide the University an opportunity to engage the creative and professional talent of exceptional graduate students in roles that will assist it in meeting its strategic and operational goals.

 About Graduate Assistantships